KirillOsenkov/MSBuildStructuredLog/README.md

  * MSBuild 14.0 or 15.0
  * Visual Studio 2015 or 2017
  * http://nuproj.net is required to be installed in VS in order to open and build the two .nuproj projects
+ * Call `nuget restore` after `git clone` so that necessary NuGet packages are restore before opening the solution

 ## Usage: